medialab/minet/docs/cli.md

                                 in a .minetrc file as "twitter.api_secret_key"
                                 or read from the MINET_TWITTER_API_SECRET_KEY
                                 env variable.
-  --end-time END_TIME           The UTC stamp to which the tweets will be
+  --end-time END_TIME           The newest UTC datetime from which the tweets
-                                provided.
-The date should have the format :
+                                will be counted.
+The date should have the format : "YYYY-MM-DDTHH:mm:ssZ" but incomplete dates
-                                YYYY-MM-DDTHH:mm:ssZ
+                                will be completed for you e.g. "2002-04".
   --granularity {day,hour,minute}
                                 Granularity used to group the data by.
-Defaults to `day`.
   --since-id SINCE_ID           Will return tweets with ids that are greater
                                 than the specified id.
 Takes precedence over --start-time.
-  --start-time START_TIME       The oldest UTC stamp from which the tweets will
+  --start-time START_TIME       The oldest UTC datetime from which the tweets
-                                be provided.
-The date should have the format :
+                                will be counted.
+The date should have the format : "YYYY-MM-DDTHH:mm:ssZ" but incomplete dates
-                                YYYY-MM-DDTHH:mm:ssZ
+                                will be completed for you e.g. "2002-04".
   --until-id UNTIL_ID           Will return tweets that are older than the tweet
                                 with the specified id.
   -s, --select SELECT           Columns of -i/--input CSV file to include in the